vpKumaravel/EEG_BadChannelDetection/README.md

 # eeg_bcd

-This repository contains code for the paper submitted to IEEE SPMB 2021 Symposium titled "Towards a domain-specific NN approach for EEG Bad Channel Detection".
+This repository contains the code for the paper submitted to IEEE SPMB 2021 Symposium titled "Towards a domain-specific NN approach for EEG Bad Channel Detection" (V.P.
+Kumaravel*, F. Paissan*, E. Farella)

 State-of-the-art traditional methods to detect and remove bad channels in scalp EEG using EEGLAB